 About Michael Pines

-Michael Pines is an accident and injury prevention expert in San Diego, and lead counsel at the Law Offices of Michael Pines, APC.
+Michael Pines is an accident and injury prevention expert in San Diego, and lead counsel at the Pines Salomon Injury Lawyers.
 His firm is one of the most highly-sought practices for car accident injury representation.
 Consultations are FREE by calling 1-858-551-2090.
 Follow Mike on Google+, Twitter and Facebook.